trygu/CRP/README.md

 Copyright jjsalaza@ull.es

-This program is free software; you can redistribute it and/or modify it under the termcomboBoxOutputDimensions of the European Union Public Licence (EUPL) version 1.1, as published by the European Commission.
+This program is free software; you can redistribute it and/or modify it under the terms of the European Union Public Licence (EUPL) version 1.1, as published by the European Commission.

 You can find the text of the EUPL v1.1 on